Workflow Templates Guide for GHL Users

 5.1 Click the + icon between workflow elements to add an action element.

-5.2 Type the name of the action element that needs to be added.
+5.2 Type the name of an action element that needs to be added.

 5.3 Add the action element.